-Collection of artifacts from exilted Latvinians in Canada
+Collection of artifacts from exile Latvians in Canada

-The archive project group met for the first time on August 15, 2013 and started the work of going through collected materials of Latvians in Canada.
+The archive project group met for the first time on August 15, 2013, and started the work of collecting materials from Latvians in Canada.
 The LNFC Board confirmed it as an official project and gave it the name Canada Latvian Archive and Museum.

-The Archive and Museum was started and is chaired by LNFC chair and the World Federation of Free Latvians board member and as a professional archivist formerly with Libraries and Archives Canada has spearheaded the effort to retain items of cultural significance.
-Andris Ķesteris is the World Federsation of Free Latvians Archive, Library and Museum working group's chair and continues to work with National organizations in Latvia, Canada and the rest of the world.
-For instance, he is the Lifetime Member of the Baltic Heritage Network and the Baltic Audiovisual Archival Council, of which he is a founder and long time Board Member.
-The Archive and Musuem was also founded by Aija Karkliņa, Skaidrīte Tērauda and Ženija Vītola, who have given many volunteer hours to the project.
+The Archive and Museum were founded by former LNFC President and WFFL (World Federation of Free Latvians) board member, Andris Ķesteris, a retired professional archivist formerly with Libraries and Archives Canada who has spearheaded the effort to retain items of cultural significance.
+Andris Ķesteris also chairs the WFFL Archive, Library, and Museum working group and continues to work with institutions in Latvia, Canada, and elsewhere. Ķesteris is also a Lifetime Member of the Baltic Heritage Network and the Baltic Audiovisual Archival Council, of which he is a founder and long-time board member.
+Also participating in the founding of the Archive and Museum were Aija Karkliņa, Skaidrīte Tērauda, and Ženija Vītola, who have contributed many volunteer hours.

-The Canadian Latvian Archive and Museum aims to collect, and store in one place, the experience of exiled Latvians of the 1800s and 1900s and also the of those arriving after the Second World War.
-The Archive and Museum is collecting both organizational and personal documents to show the life of Latvians in Canada.
+The Canadian Latvian Archive and Museum aims to collect and house in one place documents relating to the experience not only of exiled Latvians of the 1800s and 1900s but also of those who arrived after the Second World War.
+The Archive and Museum are collecting both organizational and personal documents that reflect Latvian life in Canada.

-From personal documents, for instance, there are letters with relatives and friends in Latvia.
-During the time of occupation in Latvia, it is only possible to read between the lines to see life as it was in Latvia.
-People interested in history will be very thankfor for the information that will be provided in these letters.
-The committee has also been able to collect passports, High School Diplomas, travel documents and newspapers from the 1920s.
+In terms of personal documents, for instance, there are letters with relatives and friends in Latvia.
+During the period of occupation in Latvia, one had to read "between the lines" to see life as it was in Latvia.
+People interested in history will be very thankful for the information that will be provided in these letters.
+The committee has also been able to collect passports, high school diplomas, travel documents, and newspapers from the 1920s.

-The LNFC archives with maintinated until 2004 by Jānis (John) Mežaks.
-He took care of the necessary material and donation to the Ontario Archives.
-As Latvians living in Canada, especially those that were born in Latvia are separate from Latvia, but also are inextribly linked to Latvia.
-At the same time Latvians are a part of Canada some of whom have lived here all their lives.
-This is why it is importnat to continue the monumental work of Jānis Mežaks.
-It is important that we acknowledge and add to the stories of Latvians in Canada, not only for our selves, but also to have these stories for people who stayed in the homeland.
-We will also leave testimony to the Latvian contribution to this country of our asylum.
+The LNFC archives were maintained until 2004 by Jānis Mežaks who also catalogued the materials and conveyed them to the Ontario Archives, as required by government legislation.
+Those of us living in Canada, especially those that were born in Latvia, although separated from Latvia, continue still to be inextricably linked to her.
+At the same time, we are also a part of Canada where many have lived for most of their lives.
+This is why it is important to continue the monumental work of Jānis Mežaks.
+It is important that we collect the stories of Latvians in Canada, not only for our sake but also for those who remained in the homeland.
+In this way, we will also leave testimony to the Latvian contribution to the country that gave us refuge.

-We would be pleased if you could support the project with any significant materials you might have, or donate online, or by cheque to LNAK – KLAM.
-More information is available in the office.
+We would be pleased if you could support the project with any archival materials you might have, or donate online, or by cheque to LNAK – KLAM.
+More information is available from the LNFC office.